 Allowance for impairment loss on trade receivables is based on its historical observed default rates over the expected life of the trade receivables and is adjusted for forward-looking estimate.
-At the end of FY2021, the historical observed default rates were updated and changes in the forward-looking estimates were analysed.
-A loss allowance balance of S\$0.118 million for the Group for FY2021 was recognised (compared to S\$0.026 million for FY2020).
+At the end of the financial year ended 30 June 2022, the historical observed default rates were updated and changes in the forward-looking estimates were analysed.
+A loss allowance balance of \$\$95,000 for the Group was recognized.